Expressive Conditionals in Java - Reclaiming the 'if' expression

 unless - exceptional if

-Then there are exceptional if statements, where there is a normal flow, but under some circumstances something exceptional may have occurred.
+Then there are the exceptional if statements.
+There is a normal flow, but under some circumstances something has to be done, when something exceptional may have occurred.
 Checking the exceptional condition is not the important part of the program flow, and under such circumstances it’s easier to read the important program flow first:

-// make the string lower unless it's null
+// make the string lower unless it's null, when it should be Nothing.

 String lowerOrNothing(String a){